Students are at the center of it all, and honoring and respecting teachers' experience and expertise makes this curriculum work.

 Each school's portal includes feedback surveys that inform History UnErased's annual updates and revisions of thematic modules and instructional resources.
 The following is an overview of the thematic modules.

-Click the image below to listen to a panel discussion on the implications of the NCSS Position Statement on Contextualizing LGBT+ History within the Social Studies Curriculum.
+Debra Fowler and Dr. Steven LaBounty-McNair, History UnErased's Executive Director and Board Chair respectively, co-authored the NCSS Position Statement on Contextualizing LGBT+ History within the Social Studies Curriculum.
 View and download the Position Statement here.

 Read President Haefner's Message: "NCSS's Position on an Inclusive Curriculum" here.